- Insomnia Pictures: 10 Tips to Avoid Insomnia

 - Sleep Slideshow: Foods That Help or Harm Your Sleep

 - Find a local Sleep Specialist in your town

-- Insomnia facts
+- Insomnia definition and facts

 - What is insomnia?

 - 3 classes of insomnia based on the duration of symptoms and signs